wazedde/ucom/README.md

   [UNITY_ARGS]...
 A list of arguments to be passed directly to Unity

 Options:
   -u, --unity <VERSION>  Specifies the Unity version for the new project.
-For example, '2021' uses the latest installed 2021.x.y version [env: UCOM_DEFAULT_VERSION=2022.3]
+For example, '2021' uses the latest installed
+                         2021.x.y version [env: UCOM_DEFAULT_VERSION=]
-      --lfs              Includes a .gitattributes file configured with Unity-specific LFS settings --no-git           Skips initialization of a new git repository -w, --wait             Waits for the command to complete before proceeding -Q, --quit             Closes the editor after the project creation -q, --quiet            Suppresses ucom messages
+      --lfs              Initializes LFS for the repository and includes a .gitattributes file with Unity-specific LFS settings
+      --no-git           Skips initialization of a new Git repository -w, --wait             Waits for the command to complete before proceeding -Q, --quit             Closes the editor after the project creation -q, --quiet            Suppresses ucom messages